 Authentication

-The Campaign Monitor API currently supports two methods of authentication.
-We recommend authenticating with OAuth, however we also support authenticating with an API key.
+The Campaign Monitor API currently supports two methods of authentication: OAuth or via an API key.

 Authenticating with OAuth